Generic Name: phenylephrine (FEN-il-EF-rin)

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Dizziness; excitability; headache; nausea; restlessness; sweating a lot; trouble sleeping; vomiting.

 Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blurred vision; chest pain; severe headache or dizziness; shakiness; shortness of breath, a big weight gain, or swelling in the arms or legs; slow or irregular heartbeat; tingling or numbness in the hands or feet.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Store Neo-Synephrine at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
-Store away from heat, moisture, and light.
-Do not store in the bathroom.
-Keep Neo-Synephrine, as well as needles and syringes, out of the reach of children and away from pets.
+Neo-Synephrine is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines, as well as needles and syringes, out of the reach of children and away from pets.